LSNJLAW SM

 How can I report violations of my rights?

-If you are in a long-term care facility and feel as though you are being discriminated against because you are LGBTQI or HIV+, you or someone acting on your behalf can file a complaint through the Office of the Long-Term Care Ombudsman by phone at 1-877-582-6995 or email at [email protected].
+If you are in a long-term care facility and feel as though you are being discriminated against because you are LGBTQI or HIV+, you or someone acting on your behalf can file a complaint through the Office of the Long-Term Care Ombudsman by phone at 1-877-582-6995, email at [email protected], or the Online Complaint Form.

 If an investigation finds the facility has violated your rights, it may be subject to civil penalties or other administrative action as outlined under the Department of Health regulations.